Sunday, April 3, 2022 – 9th Annual Wild Shed Hunt Derby – Come for the Derby, stay for a hunt

-Fee: No fee this year as the goal for this event is just to simply to get outdoors and have fun.
+Free – No fee for the derby only as the goal for this event is just to simply to get outdoors and have fun.

-On Sunday, April 3 – 8:00 am, you will be directed to the fields open for shed hunting and given instructions for check-in.
+On Sunday, April 3 – 8:00 am arrive at the lodge, 9am you will be directed to the fields open for shed hunting and given instructions for check-in.
 Shed hunters can keep the sheds they find.
 Simple prizes will be awarded for the most, biggest, smallest and most unusual.

-- $300 per person per day for 2 nights lodging, hearty breakfast and home-style evening meal.
+- $300 per person per day for 2 nights lodging, hearty breakfast and home-style evening meal are included.

 Call for Lodging Reservations 605-765-9150

 March through May we are offering a wild shed hunting all-inclusive package providing first-class lodging and home-style evening meal (breakfast no longer offered) at our East River Lake Oahe Lodge with your own private cabin/r0oom, fireplace, TV and private bathroom.

 - $300 per person